netmod-wg/immutable-flag/draft-ietf-netmod-immutable-flag.md

 instance is "false", which is also its default value as the top-level element, and thus can be omitted.
 The "administrator" list entry is immutable with the immutability of its descendant nodes "description" and "user" list entry of "ex-username-2" being explicitly toggled.
-Other descendant nodes inside "administrator" list entry inherit the immutability of the list entry thus are also immutable.
+Other descendant nodes (e.g., "access-level", "ex-username-1" user list entry, and "tag" leaf-list) inside "administrator" list entry inherit the immutability of the list entry, thus are also immutable.

 The "immutable" metadata attribute for "power-users" list entry is "false", which is also the same value as its parent node (i.e., the "user-groups" container), and thus can be omitted.
-Other descendant nodes inside "power-users" group inherit the immutability of the list entry thus are also mutable.
+Descendant nodes (e.g., "description", "access-level", "user" list, and "tag" leaf-list) inside "power-users" group inherit the immutability of the list entry, thus are also mutable.

 ## Immutability of the list {#imm-list}